Skip to main content

 He was such a failed hero.
 In many ways I am glad that he failed.
 It’s only because I have the hindsight that he did not have.
 History has demonstrated that his diagnosis of China’s social ill at the time was not entirely right and his remedies could have caused greater harm than good.

 Chinese people’s high illiteracy rate that Qian observed was not caused by the Chinese writing system being difficult, because today we’ve seen that: 1) Regions where people use traditional Chinese characters, Taiwan and Hong Kong, have high literacy rates; 2) China, where people use simplified Chinese characters, also has a high literacy rate.
 This shows that the Chinese writing system itself is not an obstacle in teaching people how to read and write.
+In Qian’s time, it was other factors that had prevented people from learning how to read and write.
+Economic backwardness was certainly one of them.
+When people struggled to survive, they couldn’t afford an education.

 About the Author